beancacamille/CocktailAPI/README.md

 ### Sprint Goals

+* [ ] User Story 6 - Refactoring
+* [ ] Agile documentation completed

 ### Sprint Review

 Having completed almost all of the project in the previous sprint, this sprint was less intense, focused on the quality of the code.
-Some further tests were added
+Some tests were altered to have more descriptive names as well as method names too.
+The dev branch was updated to have all other branches merged with no conflicts.

 ### Sprint Retrospective

+The use of branches really helped merge the updates, allowing for small alterations to be made continuously.
+This sprint meant that we could do work at our own pace without the need for calls but still communicated about the individual work we had completed.

 # Project Review

 The project requirements were met

+Using GitHub collaboratively success

 Branches were effective

+SCRUM framework kept us organised and focused

 Improve user stories next time